 The differences outlined above are just some of the important differences between HSAs and health FSAs.
 For employers, the choice between which to offer is relatively straightforward.

-When employees can choose and select a health FSA, usually it’s because they’re not eligible for an HSA.
-They also might choose an FSA over an HSA because they expect a lot of healthcare expenses in the plan year that they don’t want to pay out-of-pocket.
+When employees can choose and select a health FSA during enrollment, usually it’s because they’re not eligible for an HSA.
+They also might choose an FSA over an HSA account because they expect a lot of healthcare expenses in the plan year that they don’t want to pay out-of-pocket.
 That is, they’d rather have immediate access to the funds than have to cover the expenses upfront and have to seek reimbursement later when funds become available in an HSA.